 The Trustees assume an ultimate TFR of 2.0 for alternative II.
-The 2007 and 2011 Technical Panels both suggested keeping the ultimate alternative II TFR assumption at 2.0.
-However, the 2015 Technical Panel suggested an ultimate alternative II TFR assumption of 1.9.
-The Congressional Budget Office adopted the 2015 Technical Panel's recommended TFR assumption of 1.9 in their 2016 projections.
-The 2014 National Population Projections released by Census also have a slightly lower TFR path.
-In those projections, Census assumptions resulted in a TFR in 2014 of 1.87.
-Then, Census' TFR stays almost constant throughout their projection through 2060.
+The 2007 and 2011 Technical Panels both recommended retaining the ultimate alternative II TFR assumption of 2.0.
+However, the 2015 Technical Panel recommended an ultimate alternative II TFR assumption of 1.9.
+The Congressional Budget Office adopted the 2015 Technical Panel's recommended TFR assumption of 1.9 for their 2016 projections and continue this assumption for their 2017 projections.
+The 2014 National Population Projections released by the Census Bureau also have a slightly lower TFR path.
+In those projections, Census assumptions resulted in a projected TFR of 1.87 for 2014.
+The Census TFR stays almost constant at this level through the end of their projection period in 2060.